 First of all, it is important to understand that the “tax” withheld from your pay by your employer is only an estimate of the tax you will owe the government.
 The actual tax you owe the government can only be accurately calculated once the financial year has ended and your total income and expenses have been taken into account.

-There is effectively no tax payable on the first $21,885 of income you earn.
-Even though the official tax free threshold is $18,200, the Low Income Tax Offset (LITO) and the Low and MIddle Income Tax Offset (LMITO) have the effect of increasing the minimum taxable income taxing point for most lower income earners.
+There is effectively no tax payable on the first $21,880 of income you earn.
+Even though the official tax-free threshold is $18,200, the Low Income Tax Offset (LITO) has the effect of increasing the minimum taxable income taxing point for most lower income earners.

 If you receive bonuses, commissions, or there are any other variations in your pay, this can result in insufficient tax being withheld.
 Receiving more income may raise your tax rate.
 Yet the payroll software might not deduct more tax, causing a shortfall in tax withheld.